DivBell047/Voting-System/README.md

 ### 4. **Result Service**
 - Aggregates and computes voting results in real time.
-- Listens to Kafka topics for new votes and updates results accordingly.
 - Uses Redis caching for fast retrieval of election results.
 - Provides APIs for fetching real-time voting results.
 - **Key Endpoints:**